DVDAGames/js-die-roller/README.md

 # Roller

-Simple, intuitive die rolling in a JavaScript Class with better random seeding.
+Simple, intuitive die rolling in a JavaScript Class with better random seeding for all of your Tabletop Roleplaying Game (TTRPG) needs.

+**NOTE**: Roller is currently in a Beta state and should be used with that in mind.
+Please file an [Issue](https://github.com/DVDAGames/js-die-roller/issues) for any bugs you discover.

 ## Getting Started